 About Madeline Twooney

 Madeline Twooney is a Christian writer and the co-founder of Jacob’s Ladder Blog.
-She was born in England, was raised in Australia, and currently lives in Germany.
+She was born in England, was raised in Australia, and currently lives in Germany with her husband, Solomon.
 Madeline is in recovery from burnout, chronic depression, and anxiety.
 She believes that God can take life’s adversities and work them out for His good; hence, she uses her writing voice to raise awareness of mental illness, as well as to spread the light of God’s love to those who are mentally trapped in the dark, and provide them with hope and encouragement.

 Entries by Madeline Twooney